 - K1.
-Identify and analyse competing definitions and explanations of social policy, social welfare, and "the welfare state"; - K2.
-Examine how 'social construction of problems' is shaped by social norms and values and this impact on different fields of social work practice; - K3.
-Evaluate theoretical frameworks of social policy analysis and policy making processes; - K4.
-Apply theoretical frameworks of social policy analysis to a particular area of social work practice, including mental health policy, social and economic inequities related to First Nations People and Communities, family violence, aged care and; - K5.
+Identify and analyse competing definitions and explanations of social policy, social welfare, and "the welfare state": - K2.
+Examine and analyse historic and contemporary policy debates which influence social work practice, in a way which incorporates an understanding of the role of political ideologies and values; - K3.
+Examine how 'social construction of problems' is shaped by social norms and values and this impact on different fields of social work practice; - K4.
+Evaluate theoretical frameworks of social policy analysis and policy making processes; - K5.
+Apply theoretical frameworks of social policy analysis to a particular area of social work practice, including mental health policy, social and economic inequities related to First Nations People and Communities, family violence, aged care and; - K6.
 Apply relevant theoretical frameworks of social policy analysis to advocate for social policy reform in diverse practice settings.